| State

 is attained through proper hairline design and other

+aesthetic considerations.
 The dissection and subsequent placement of as many

 as 3,000 follicular units is a demanding process, utilizing